Bandwidth/api-docs/site/docs/webrtc/voice-iw.md

 Here’s [an example](https://github.com/Bandwidth-Samples/webrtc-voicebridge-ts) of how you can use the Bridge Verb:

-Bandwidth's Voice API calls the webRTC infrastructure with the participant token in the UUI SIP header to allow the correlation ofV2 voice and the webRTC infrastructure
+Bandwidth's Voice API calls the WebRTC infrastructure with the participant token in the UUI SIP header to allow the correlation ofV2 voice and the WebRTC infrastructure

 ```js
     const callSipUri = async (participant: ParticipantInfo) => {